MicrosoftDocs/azure-devops-docs/docs/build-release/actions/define-multistage-release-process.md

 ## Monitor and track deployments

-In this section, you will see how you can monitor and track the deployment to the two Azure App Services websites from the release you created in the previous section.
+In this section, you will see how you can monitor and track deployments - in this example to two Azure App Services websites - from the release you created in the previous section.

 1. In the release summary page, choose the **Logs** link.
 While the deployment is taking place,